Qucs/qucs-help/source/ASim.rst

 .. math::
  f_{IF1} = f_{LO} - f_{RF}

-We should these signals as peaks at the spectrum.
+We should see these signals as peaks at the spectrum plot.

+We want to obtain mixer output voltage plot ``V(out)``.
 It's need to use Nutmeg scripting to obtain the spectrum. **Nutmeg script** component serves for this purpose at the presented circuit.
 Let's consider Nutmeg script structure.
 Such structure is need to be used for every spectrum analysis.
 Nutmeg script source code is presented here:

 .. code-block:: Bash